researchart/patterns/README.md

   _method_.
 Reviewers can offer improvements to make this paper conform to known patterns.
   By keeping these papers short, they can be kept short, thus enabling quick review times.
-- A subsequent (and longer) _findings_ paper that
-  describes the results from the method.
+- A subsequent (and longer) _findings_ paper that describes the results from the method.

+Patterns-friendly venues encourage both _open issues_ and _findings_ papers
+by encouraging _open issues_ authors faster review times if they submit the subsequent  _findings_ paper  to the same venue.

 ## Patterns and Artifacts